zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

 Samadanwoo.
 They have good traits raised to death by breaking the body' Heaven Birnahu Weti'i in Lokuya (ii) thus purifies beyond human life Seen, chew, born, and diminutive, and well-colored.
-Going into pouty and pouty, as faint, karma
+Going into pouty and pouty, as faint, kamma
 He knows that the people will see the same host of lockers, if they wish.
 Loka Two relics, three Loka relics, four Loka relics, five Loka relics Dear.
 The relics of the world have been a decade.
 Twenty relics of the world have been sighted.
 World